-8. Transition
+9. Transition

-The school is aware of the importance of planning and preparing for the transitions between phases of education and preparation for adult life.
+The school is aware of the importance of planning and preparing for the transitions between phases of education.
+Additional transition visits and activities may be arranged where deemed appropriate.

 Where pupils have EHC plans, these will be reviewed and amended in sufficient time prior to a pupil moving between key phases of education, to allow for planning for and, where necessary, commissioning of support and provision at the new setting.